-Asian stocks fall in thin trading after Wall Street's slide
+Global stocks edge lower after Wall Street's slide

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-TAKATA UP: Shares of Takata Corp., the Japanese air bag manufacturer at the center of a massive recall, jumped 16 percent amid growing speculation that a settlement would be reached with the U.S. authorities on the criminal charges as early as next month.
-Sixteen deaths around the world have been linked to Takata air bag inflators that can explode with too much force.

-NEW YEAR FACTOR: Also adding to the pessimism is the light global trading ahead of the New Year’s holidays, keeping many players wary of taking action.

-ENERGY: Benchmark U.S. crude fell 25 cents to $53.81 a barrel in New York.
-Brent crude, used to price international oils, was down 7 cents to $56.89 a barrel in London.
+ENERGY: Benchmark U.S. crude fell 13 cents to $53.93 a barrel in New York.
+Brent crude, used to price international oils, was up 14 cents to $56.36 a barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama